BNY MELLON

 Simplified navigation to help reduce account onboarding complexity

-Provide advisers the ability to log and track account applications
+to provide advisers the ability to log and track account applications.

-Ability to select client or account details to edit across multiple clients or accounts
+to provide the ability to select client or account details and edit across multiple clients or accounts.

 Templates

-Introduced the ability to create, save, and access reusable data entry fields
+were introduced to provide the ability to create, save, and access reusable data entry fields.

-We approached design through gathering insights to help drive a user-centered product solution.
+I lead the design approach through gathering insights to help drive a user-centered product solution.

 User research